yrf1/RussiaUkraine_weibo_dataset/README.md

 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Weibo dataset.
 These include event clustering, false rumor detection, portability of news analytic methodologies across Twitter and Weibo domains, amongst many more.

 ### Related Work
-A team at HKUST has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset) ~ check it out if interested.
+A team at HKUST has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
+It is generally interesting to uncover patterns universal across platforms, regulated by a separate set of rules and participated by a separate set of users with different user behavior.
+Note that Twitter data (multilingual) involves English as the primary language, while Weibo data involves Chinese as the primary language.

 ## References
 If you find our dataset \& work helpful, please cite: